All Episodes

 In fact, it's now clear that Obamacare will force tens of millions of Americans to accept inferior health coverage to what they have now.

-They're taking kids out of the SCHIP program and they're shifting them over to Medicaid.
+It turns out here, and we're hearing about this way too late, they're taking kids out of the S-CHIP program and they're shifting them over to Medicaid.

-They're putting an added burden, I guess I'm just guessing, but I would have to think that sales tax revenue on the sale of tobacco products ain't what everybody projected it to be.
+I guess I'm just guessing, but I would have to think that sales tax revenue on the sale of tobacco products ain't what everybody projected it to be because they're out there demanding everybody quit smoking.

-Because they're out there demanding everybody quit smoking, and once you buy a tobacco product, you can't smoke it anywhere.
+And once you buy a tobacco product, you can't smoke it anywhere.

-So it's getting harder and harder to fund the S Chip program.
+So it's getting harder and harder to fund the S-CHIP program.

 The program has lots of flaws, but often kids get enrolled in plans that are a lot better than traditional Medicaid.

-So they're actually by moving into Medicaid, they are losing not a blue chip plan, but but their plan is getting worse.
+So they're actually by moving into Medicaid, they are losing not a blue chip plan, but their plan is getting worse.

 Their coverage is becoming less being moved out.

-At risk are S chip kids whose parents earn between 100 and 133% of the poverty level, which comes out to 23,000 to 31,000 a year for a family of four.
+At risk are S-CHIP kids whose parents earn between 100 and 133% of the poverty level, which comes out to $23,000 to $31,000 a year for a family of four.

 The provision makes these kids mandatory Medicaid population.

-It's going to apply to all states as long as the parents are in that income zone.
+It's going to apply to all states.

-The kids are on Medicaid, even if the parents aren't.
+As long as the parents are in that income zone, the kids are on Medicaid, even if the parents aren't.

-Well, the reason this is important is Medicaid's in trouble, like Medicare is in trouble.
+And, well, the reason this is important is Medicaid's in trouble, like Medicare is in trouble.

 And the feds are basically saying we're kicking you out of our program.

-There's a story I have a bunch of stuff from yesterday's stack I didn't get to.
+I have a bunch of stuff from yesterday's stack I didn't get to.

-There's a story in that stack about a number of businesses who are beginning to self-insure.
+There's a story in that stack about a number of businesses who are beginning to self-insure when it comes, they're just, they're not subscribing to any health care plan.

 They are paying for their employees' health coverage as it is needed.

-And the companies are setting aside their own pool of money invested somewhere to cover these expenses because it's cheaper to pay for on a per capita basis as an employee gets sick and needs medical care.
+And the companies are setting aside their own pool of money invested somewhere to cover these expenses because it's cheaper to pay on a per capita basis as an employee gets sick and needs medical care.

-It's cheaper to pay for it that way than to go get on any kind of a policy, mandated especially by Obama.
+It's cheaper to pay for it that way than to go get on any kind of a policy mandated, especially by Obama.

 Well, there still is one.